An open reduction and internal fixation (ORIF) is a type of surgery used to fix broken bones. This is a two-part surgery. First, the broken bone is

 or put back into place.
 Next, an

-device is placed on the bone; this can be screws, plates, rods, or pins used to hold the broken bone together.
+device is placed on the bone.
+This can be done with screws, plates, rods, or pins that are used to hold the broken bone together.

 This surgery is done to repair fractures that would not heal correctly with casting or splinting alone.